neuralmagic/sparsezoo/DEVELOPING.md

 ## GitHub Workflow

-1. Fork the `neuralmagic/sparsezoo` repository into your GitHub account: https://github.com/neuralmagic/sparsezoo/fork.
+1. [Fork](https://github.com/neuralmagic/sparsezoo/fork) the `neuralmagic/sparsezoo` repository into your GitHub account.

 2. Clone your fork of the GitHub repository, replacing `<username>` with your GitHub username.